The average amount of time someone reads your email is 11 seconds. They are skimming fast and barely reading what you write.

 1) If The Email Won't Tweet - Hit Delete

-We've analyzed almost 3.5m emails in the last 30 days.
+We've analyzed millions of emails.
 Short emails work better!

 An email that is 25-50 words should expect to see 67% more replies than an email that's 125 words.

-Twitter's 280 character limit forces brevity.
-You'll be challenged to rank what's actually essential in your email.
+Twitter's 280-character limit forces brevity.
+You'll be challenged to rank what's essential in your email.

 Challenge yourself to fit your cold email into a tweet.